 How to configure and use the NoMachine remote desktop to access CSC servers

-This document will briefly highlight benefits of using NoMachine, how to configure connection to CSC and how to further tailor the settings.
+This document will briefly highlight features of NoMachine, how to configure connection to CSC and how to further tailor the settings.

 A short video will appear in here.